 The strategic lines of asset management

-From the risk/yield angle, in 2012 the managed component once again efficiently carried out its task of reducing the portfolio’s total volatility, thanks to this indicator’s gradual adjustment compared to the peaks reached in 2011, for almost all asset classes: faced with a volatility above 49% of the investment in Intesa Sanpaolo, the managed portfolio maintained a total volatility of 2.7%, with a differentiated profile for the different asset classes, as represented in the above graph.
-The combined effect of the different investments brought the portfolio’s total volatility to under 29% - not considering private equity and non-strategic interest.
+From the risk/yield angle, again in 2015 the component invested in funds efficiently carried out its task of reducing the portfolio’s total volatility, also thanks to the progressive settling-down of this indicator for almost all of the asset classes: in the face of a volatility higher than 33% of the investment in Intesa Sanpaolo ( 32 % in 2014), the managed portfolio has kept an overall volatility of 5% (an increase of 2.7% in comparison with 2014), with a differentiated profile for the different activity classes, as shown below.